15 Best Hiking Boots for Men Tested and Fully Reviewed

 Users love the Lowa Renegade for its balance between lightweight flexibility and ruggedness.
-It has significantly more rigidity through the underfoot than light hikers but does not feel too stiff or inflexible.
-Nuback leather uppers provide good structure while remaining flexible and the mid-ankle cut, rising up about 5 inches from the arch, gives solid ankle support.
-The lace system does not lock in the heel quite as well as the Salomon Quest but it does provide a good customizable feel.
+It has significantly more rigidity through the underfoot than light hiking shoes but does not feel too stiff or inflexible.
+Nubuck leather uppers provide good structure while remaining flexible and the mid-ankle cut, rising about 5 inches from the arch, gives reliable ankle support.
+The lacing system does not lock in the heel quite as well as the Salomon Quest, but it does provide a unique, customizable feel.

 Vibram outsoles mix rubber with hard lugs to provide reliable grip in a variety of conditions.

 The thin leather upper provides flexibility and comfort right out of the box but does not do much in terms of long-term durability.
-Some users note separation of the upper from the sole after not very much time but are thankful it does not take much time to break in the next set.
+Some users noted separation of the upper from the sole after not very much time but are thankful it does not take much time to break in the next pair.

 No break-in period